Other health problems

 We may notice our dog tries to constantly swallow saliva and is restless just before vomiting.
 Nausea or retching is followed by visible contractions in the abdominal area and finally, a relaxation in the lower part of the esophagus occurs.
 This is what allows the stomach contents to be expelled through the mouth in the form of vomit.
 Not all episodes of nausea end like this as some may only cause retching or a feeling of unease in the dog.

-Dogs can vomit easily, so it can happen in many cases without being a distinct threat to the dog's well-being.
+Dogs can vomit easily, so it can happen in many cases without being a grave threat to the dog's well-being.
 For example, dogs often eat grass to make themselves vomit for various reasons.

 Vomiting itself is not a disease, but it can be a symptom of many different pathologies.
 Some of these may be minor, as is the case with mild gastrointestinal upset.
-However, vomiting (especially when coupled with diarrhea) can also be due to serious issues such as parvovirus, kidney disease and gastric torsion.
+Especially when coupled with diarrhea, vomiting can also be due to serious issues such as parvovirus, kidney disease and gastric torsion.
+These can be life threatening, so we should never ignore this symptom, especially if it persists for more than 24-48 hours.

-For these reasons, it is very important we look at the other symptoms.
+Since it has many causes, it is very important we look at the other symptoms concurrent with vomiting.
 If they become critical, the dog can start to slow their breathing, pass out and may eventually die.
-With minor symptoms, the issue might pass, but it is important to take the dog to a veterinarian right away to properly diagnose the problem.
+With minor symptoms, the issue might pass, but it is important to take the dog to a veterinarian right away to properly diagnose the problem and establish appropriate treatment.

 Brachycephalic dog breeds are those that are characterized by having a wide skull and a short snout.
 Common examples include the Pug and the English Bulldog.
 Due to this compromised morphology, they can develop various health problems, especially those related to respiration.
 This is why these dogs often make strange sounds such as when the Pug keeps making a honking noise.